romildo/straightline-java/README.md

 ## Pretty printing the AST

-Make `AST` implement the interface `javaslang.render.ToTree<String>` from the `javalang-render` library.
+Make `absyn.AST` implement the interface `javaslang.render.ToTree<String>` from the `javalang-render` library.
 This will allow converting the AST to general trees of `String` that can be easily drawn in different ways.

-1. Add the `implements` clause to the class declaration of `AST`.
+1. Add the `implements` clause to the class declaration of `absyn.AST`.
-2. Implement the method `toTree` in each concrete subclass of `AST`.
+2. Implement the method `toTree` in each concrete subclass of `absyn.AST`.
 It has no arguments and returns a `javaslang.collection.Tree.Node<String>` corresponding to the AST.
 3. Test with the AST written previously, drawing it in the terminal.

 ## Calculating the maximum number of arguments in print statements